Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

+The setup is optimized to select the first harmonic of the force associated with the angular distribution of the sample.
+Other harmonics and all forces with different angular dependences are outside of the resonance peak of the MTO and consequently ``filtered'' by the sharp $\Delta f \simeq 40$~mHz resonance peak of the oscillator.

-The results obtained by doing the experiment over the outermost ring ($n=300$) are shown in Fig.~\ref{fig2}.
+Results obtained by doing the experiment over the $n=300$ ring are shown in Fig.~\ref{fig2}.
 These results were obtained by using a lock-in detection technique at $f_r$.
-A mark in the outside of the source mass coincident with the common angle for a Au-Si transition for all the different rings was used to set the phase to zero.
-Many features are worth commenting: (i) Increasing the integration time $\tau$ decreases the random noise of the measured force, as expected. (ii) At separations $z \leq 300$~nm where the Casimir force is significant, the statistical noise is larger than the minimum detectable force.
+A mark on the outside of the source mass coincident with the {\it cl} line in Fig.~\ref{fig1}) was used to define the origin of the phase.
+Many features are worth noting: (i) Increasing the integration time $\tau$ decreases the random noise of the measured force, as expected. (ii) At separations $z \leq 300$~nm the statistical noise is larger than the minimum detectable force.
+This happens in a region where the Casimir force is large.
 At larger separations, the statistical noise is close to the minimum detectable force.
-It was also observed that this noise was independent of the angular frequency of the disk (for $\frac{\omega}{2\pi} \in [0.2, 20]$~Hz). (iii) There is a separation dependent net force measured, which is practically independent of the radial position of the sphere over the rotating disk.
+It was also observed that this noise was independent of the angular frequency of the disk (for $\frac{\omega}{2\pi} \in [0.2, 20]$~Hz). (iii) There is a separation-dependent net force measured, which is practically independent of the radial position of the sphere over the rotating disk.
 This signal increases proportionally to $\omega$ as the disk is rotated at higher subharmonics of $\omega_r =2\pi f_r$.

+Point (iii) indicates an incomplete subtraction of background forces.
+Kelvin probe force microscopy was performed in the sample over different $5\times5~\mu$m$^2$ regions.
+This contribution is not of electrostatic origin.
+It was observed that the main potential islands had a characteristic size $\ell \sim 200$~nm with $V_{\rm rms} < 5$~mV.
+Since the experimental system provides a sharp filtering of the signal at $\omega_r$, this implies the electrostatic contribution to the signal at $\omega_r$ would be undetectable, $\Delta F_{\rm el}(z) \leq 10^{-17}$~N \cite{Behunin14}.
+Furthermore, if detected, the electrostatic signal would have a radial dependence when the disk is rotated at constant frequency \cite{Behunin14}, which was not observed.